Sourdough English Muffins and She & Him Radio

 I kid.

 Anyway.
-I assure you this post does have a point.
+I assure you that this post does have a point.
 A sourdough point.
 That's right, my friends.
 I told you I'd be posting more sourdough recipes, didn't I?
-Now, I'm not going to lie - this recipe isn't super, super easy like a lot of my recipes.
-It's taken me a little bit to get my sea-legs with this one, mainly because I had to play with the recipe to get the correct amount of flour/liquid ratio.
+Now, I'm not going to lie — this recipe isn't super, super easy like a lot of my recipes.
+It's taken me a little bit to get my sea legs with this one, mainly because I had to play with the recipe to get the correct amount of flour/liquid ratio.
 The first batch I made was flat as pancakes, but alas, we are making progress.

 It's a hard less to learn, but I've found the more you bake the same thing, the better you get at it.
 Remember my baguettes?
 Well, they didn't always start out so pretty.
 But because I've now made them fifty million times, the shape is slowly and surely getting much better, as is my technique.
 I assume these sweet little English Muffins will be much the same.